 The Board believes that value for money (VFM) is inextricably linked with the delivery of our main business objectives.
-The Board last reviewed our Value for Money Strategy in December 2021 with consideration of performance against the VFM metrics and the current challenges related to building safety, environmental efficiency, resident satisfaction and the wider economy.
+Our Value for Money Strategy is closely aligned with Newlon's corporate objectives, translating them into five VFM commitments with consideration of performance against the VFM metrics and the current challenges related to building safety, environmental efficiency, resident satisfaction and the wider economy.